cocos/cocos-docs/en/publish/publish-wechatgame.md

 At the same time, when the md5Cache function of the engine is enabled, the URL of the file will change with the content of the file, so that when a new version of the game is released, the resources of the old version will naturally fail in the cache, and you can only request new resources from the server, which also achieves the effect of version control.

 Starting with v2.4.0, all resources are managed in `asset bundles`.
-The engine has some builtin `bundles`:
+The engine has some builtin bundles:
 - main: the main bundle of the game, minus all other `asset bundle` resources, the rest of the resources belong to the main bundle
 - resources: resources in `assets://resources`
 - internal: resources in `internal://resources`